 What Are Sales Funnels?

 Sales funnels are for getting you in the right headspace to think about what the lead is interested in, what they’re struggling with, and what they want to learn or find out.
-If you can figure out how to best meet your potential buyer at their different levels of readiness, you’re more likely to create a positive connection and ultimately convince them to buy your product or service down the road.
+If you can figure out how to best meet your potential buyer at their different levels of readiness, you’re more likely to create a positive connection and ultimately convince them to buy your product or service today or down the road.

 Oftentimes, a sales funnel is also a visual representation of the customer journey — and it looks exactly like it sounds: a funnel.